apache/incubator-devlake/plugins/README.md

   - Add fields you don't currently have
   - Compute fields you might want for metrics
   - Eliminate fields you don't need

+## You're Done!

+Congratulations!
+You have created your first plugin! 🎖